chadjemmett/aor_leaderboard/README.md

 ```
  Right now the default platform is Steam.
 These are all the platforms and their codes.
+ You can set the default when invoking the class. `board = Leaderboard(default_platform=4)` if you want to get leaderboards for Playstation.

       Epic: 0,
       GOG: 1,